JuliaSparse/Pardiso.jl/README.md

 ### Matrix and vector checkers

-ProjectPardiso comes with a few matrix and vector checkers to check the consistency and integrity of the input data.
+PanuaPardiso comes with a few matrix and vector checkers to check the consistency and integrity of the input data.
 These can be called with the functions:

 ```jl
 printstats(ps, A, B)